OpenTermsArchive/docs/content/terms/how-to/how-to-add-terms-using-with-the-graphical-contribution-interface.md

 ---
-title: "How to add terms with the graphical contribution interface"
+title: Add terms with the graphical contribution interface
+linkTitle: Add terms with UI
 ---

 # How to add terms with the graphical contribution interface